cothromachd/storehouse-rest-api/README.txt

 This API implements a system of interaction with your storehouse.
-It can register a new item, change its state, and delete it.
+It can register a new item, get and change its state, and delete it.

 Little guide of usage:
 ---------------------------------------------------------